timetheoretical/jitsi-meet-outlook/README.md

 Since this plug-in is brand new, any feedback would be most appreciated!

 ## Changelog
+### v0.6.2
+Bugfixes:
+* #26: Plugin no longer breaks when users try to generate a random ID in an appointment where the URL has been partially or completely deleted.
+A new message and URL is instead added to the appointment.

 ### v0.6.1
 Enhancements:
 * Added German as a language option (thanks to [AdaptiveThinking](/../../../../AdaptiveThinking) for providing the translation)